Get your project estimate

 Furniture with Sculptural Lines

 Furniture and architectural details take on organic, curved shapes.
-Think cocoon-like sofas, rounded coffee tables, arches, and softly shaped niches that create a relaxed and welcoming mood.
+Think cocoon-like sofas, rounded coffee tables, arches, and softly shaped niches that set a calm and welcoming mood.

 Adopting the trend does not require a full redesign.
 Swap a few sharp-edged pieces for softer accents.
 Add a rounded pouf, an oval mirror, or a curved statement chair.